Liveeee7219/Update-Node/README.md

 Next you will want to type shell:startup and hit enter.
 This will open up a folder that will allow you to change what starts at boot.

 Next create a shortcut in the startup folder.
-When it asks you where it should be too, type in "C:\Windows\System32\cmd.exe /c start updateNode.bat"
+When it asks you where it should be too, type in `C:\Windows\System32\cmd.exe /c start updateNode.bat`

 After you do that you can name it anything.
 You should then be good to exit out of everything.